dcunited001/te-xel-io/app/posts/2015-02-25-workplace-bullying-part-three.md

 ### &#x2605; Channels of Communication are Exploited

 The bully will take advantage of how information is disseminated.
 This is similar to controlling visibility and audience, but altogether different.
 This person will reveal information in confidence to you privately on 1-on-1 chat.
-Then, simultaneously, on the group Google Hangout, they will paint a differentl picture altogether, in front of your coworkers.
+Then, simultaneously, on the group Google Hangout, they will paint a different picture altogether, in front of your coworkers.

 And if you have High Functioning Autism, it may be extremely difficult to identify that this is happening, while you have a chance to stop it!
 For example, at one company I worked for, there was a person who offered to help me out.
 He was giving me real advice in Flowdock, one on one -- in private.
 That's where he was giving me the real advice.
 Everyone was on a Google Hangout at the same time.